getify/foi-lang/README.md

 But, folds/reductions sometimes need to start with a specific *initial value* rather than with just the first value in the list (Tuple).
 In this usage, the `~fold` comprehension is a representation of generalized [Foldable behavior](#foldable--catamorphism) (covered later).

-If the `~fold` comprehension's *range* argument is a list (Tuple), and there are at least two other operands specified (i.e., 3 or more operands total), then the second operand will be interpreted as the *initial-value* (or *default-value*), and the third operand as an *iteration* expression.
+If the `~fold` comprehension's *range* argument is a list (Tuple), and there are at least two other operands specified (i.e., 3 or more operands total), then the second operand will be interpreted as the *initial-value* (or *default-value*), and the third operand is an *iteration* expression.

 For example: